theupdateframework/pep-maximum-security-model/README.rst

 Producing Consistent Snapshots
 ------------------------------

-PyPI is responsible for updating, depending on the project, either the claimed, recently-claimed, or unclaimed metadata as well as associated delegated targets [LV: should this be targets' ? if yes, then later instances should also be changed. if not, this is the only comment made about this potential edit] metadata.
+PyPI is responsible for updating, depending on the project, either the *claimed*, *recently-claimed*, or *unclaimed* metadata as well as associated delegated metadata metadata.
 Every project MUST upload its set of metadata and targets in a single transaction.
 The uploaded set of files is called the "project transaction."
 How PyPI MAY validate files in a project transaction is discussed in a later section.
 The focus of this section is on how PyPI will respond to a project transaction.

 Every metadata and target file MUST include in its filename the `hex digest`__ of its `SHA-256`__ hash.
 For this PEP, it is RECOMMENDED that PyPI adopt a